Education for Life

 Where is the wisdom we have lost in knowledge?

 Where is the knowledge we have lost in information?

 The cycles of Heaven in twenty centuries

 Education is not schooling.
 Schooling is for fish and maybe for getting a job.
 Life is not living.
 Living is what you have to make or, to some, everything that happens between birthing and dying.
 What could “Education for Life” mean?
-We’ll read some sages, all of them our contemporaries, who seem to have wisdom enough to offer an answer.
+We’ll read some sages who seem to have wisdom enough to offer answers.

-There are other sages who might help us claw our way back up T. S. Eliot’s slippery slope to our future.
+There are others who might help us claw our way back up T. S. Eliot’s slippery slope to our future.
 We’ll find some.